QiduFu/theBirdGame_112Project/readme.txt

 How to run the project:
-    To run this project, you will need to put the birdPic.png, the 112TermProject.py, and cmu_graphics into one folder/directory.
+    To run this project, you will need to put the birdPic.png, the 112TermProject.py, and cmu_graphics into the same folder/directory.
-    And then, open the 112TermProject.py file in your text editor, such as VScode, by pressing command + B in Mac.
+    And then, open the 112TermProject.py file in your text editor, such as VScode, To run the project, you should press command + B in Mac.

 Which libraries you're using that need to be installed:
     As stated, you will need to use cmu_graphics to run the project.
     Thus make sure to download it and put it into the same folder with the 112TermProject.py and birdPic.png.
-    All other libraries are Python built-in libraries.
+    All other libraries are Python built-in libraries, such as random/math.

 A list of any shortcut commands that exist: